KZ2X Packet Node Description

 netrom KZ2X-3 KZPAD 235 KZ2X Amateur Radio Computing Resource Complex

 This is similar to the axports file we saw earlier.
 The first field is the port name.
 We only have one netrom port, so we just use the name netrom.
 The second is the SSID associated with the port: this must be unique with respect to all SSIDs in use on the system; one cannot reuse an SSID from AX.25, for example.
-The third field is an alias for the system: KZPAD alludes to an X.25 Packet Assembly/Disassembly device, but I refer to it as a Public Access Dialthrough; this using is not accurate.
+The third field is an alias for the system: KZPAD alludes to an X.25 Packet Assembly/Disassembly device, but I refer to it as a Public Access Dialthrough; this usage is not accurate.
 Note that the MTU is somewhat smaller than that for AX.25: the NET/ROM protocol introduces some overhead that we must account for, hence the smaller packet size.
 For more details on the file’s format, see nrports(5).

 Our nrbroadcat file is: